juhalappi/Jlp22/README.md

  contains aprecompiler makes the management of global variables located in modules very handy.
 A separe program can do indentations.
 There is a separate program which can generate the Users guide from comments within the source code and from an extra file.
 The same program also generates a script file which can be used to run all examples in the manual.
-J can run R scripts, and Lauri Metätalo has made a R package which can run J srripts.
+J can run R scripts, and Lauri Mehtätalo has made a R package which can run J srripts.

  There are following folders in Github: